-CM Alliance Federale has a sound and consistent profitability record, with an operating profit/RWAs ratio generally over 2%, a level that is above average in France.
-However, we expect a moderate and temporary fall in its operating profit in 2023 to about 1.7% of RWAs, due to interest margin pressures in France, sustained underlying growth in staff costs and investments and rising LICs.
+CM Alliance Federale has sound and consistent profitability, with an operating profit/RWA ratio generally over 2%, above the average in France.
+However, we estimate its operating profit fell to 1.7% of RWAs in 2023, due to interest margin pressures in France, sustained underlying growth in staff costs and investments and rising LICs.
 We project performance will gradually improve from 2024 and return to above 2% from 2025, therefore reverting to its strong 2021-2022 performance.

-CM Alliance Federale's net interest margin proved more resilient in 1H23 than its French cooperative peers, in part thanks to strong NII growth in its German consumer finance business and higher revenue from the repricing of its liquid asset buffer.
-While less diversified than some of its larger peers, it still benefits from fairly diverse earnings generation away from pure domestic retail.
-This is particularly thanks to diversification into insurance, consumer finance, asset and wealth management, and corporate and investment banking, which support group performance.
+Net interest margin proved more resilient in 1H23 than its French cooperative peers', in part thanks to strong NII growth in its German consumer finance business and higher revenue from the repricing of its liquid asset buffer.
+While less diversified than some of its larger peers, it still benefits from a fair amount of earnings diversification outside its domestic retail business.
+Businesses in insurance, consumer finance, asset and wealth management, and CIB, support group performance and contribute to diversification.

-The sharp increase in interest rates and persisting inflation since 2022 have put pressure on French banks' funding costs relative to European peers, notably due to the large contribution of regulated savings to their deposit mix.
+The sharp increase in interest rates and persisting inflation since 2022 have put pressure on French banks' funding costs relative to European peers, notably due to the large contribution of regulated savings to their deposit mixes.
 In addition, like other French cooperative banks, CM Alliance Federale's loan book reprices more slowly than elsewhere in Europe as it remains dominated by fixed-rate housing loans.
 As a result, NII has not benefited yet from higher rates.